 Summer is here and we’re SO excited to be able to get outside after this LONG winter here in Chicago.
 We’re able to pick up our outdoor sports, right where we left off last year.
-Maybe you are pumped to get back out on to the courts with your basketball league, or you’re ready to sprint down to the end zone with your flag football team.
+Maybe you are pumped to get back out onto the courts with your basketball league, or you’re ready to sprint down to the end zone with your flag football team.
 But remember when packing your sports bag, that you throw your mouthguard in there as well!
 Or maybe you, yourself, are not playing the game but your children are, so definitely make sure that is accessible!!

 Those little guys can protect your teeth while participating in sports in so many ways.
 Did you know that athletes are sixty times more likely to experience tooth damage when they don’t wear a mouth guard, with those involved in contact sports having a 10 percent chance of getting a tooth or jaw injury each season?
-That’s why Dr. Jessica Emery highly recommends if you play any contact sport, that you should be wearing some type of protection to your mouth.
+That’s why Dr. Brittany Dickinson highly recommends if you play any contact sport, that you should be wearing some type of protection to your mouth.

 “Athletes are sixty times more likely to experience tooth damage when they don’t wear a mouth guard.”